NBChub/snakemake-UmetaFlow/README.md

 #### For Linux only

-Install mono with sudo (https://www.mono-project.com/download/stable/#download-lin):
+Install mono with sudo:

     sudo apt install mono-devel

-If sudo cannot find the package, then follow the directions in the above link for the Ubuntu version that you work with.
+If sudo cannot find the package, then follow the directions in the [link](https://www.mono-project.com/download/stable/#download-lin) for the Ubuntu version that you work with.

 Press enter (RETURN) to continue